 ISA 700 (Revised) introduces a new section to communicate key audit matters (KAM).
 KAM are those matters that, in the auditor's judgment, were of most significance in the audit of the current period financial statements.
-This requirement is mandatory for audits of financial statements of listed entities, but optional for entities other than listed entities.

 - 700.30 For audits of complete sets of general purpose financial statements of listed entities, the auditor shall communicate key audit matters in the auditor's report in accordance with ISA 701. - 700.31 When the auditor is otherwise required by law or regulation or decides to communicate key audit matters in the auditor's report, the auditor shall do so in accordance with ISA 701.
 (Ref: Para.
-A35-A38) - A35.
-Law or regulation may require communication of key audit matters for audits of entities other than listed entities, for example, entities characterized in such law or regulation as public interest entities. - A36.
+A40-A42) - A40.
+Law or regulation may require communication of key audit matters for audits of entities other than listed entities, for example, entities characterized in such law or regulation as public interest entities. - A41.
 The auditor may also decide to communicate key audit matters for other entities, including those that may be of significant public interest, for example because they have a large number and wide range of stakeholders and considering the nature and size of the business.
-Examples of such entities may include financial institutions

-(such as banks, insurance companies, and pension funds), and other entities such as charities.
+Examples of such entities may include financial institutions (such as banks, insurance companies, and pension funds), and other entities such as charities.